 Spondylosis: Cause, Classification and Treatment Options without Surgery

 The medical term Spondylosis is descriptive of degenerative disorder of the vertebra.
 Almost anyone can develop spondylosis (spondylotic changes) as they grow older.
 However, several predisposing risk factors increase the possibility of some individuals developing spondylotic changes.
 The most common risk factors associated with this condition include obesity, traumatic injury, and participation in high impact sports, as well as genetic factors.
-Despite this, the natural aging process is still considered the primary risk factor in developing symptoms of spondylosis.
+Despite this, the natural aging process is still considered the primary risk factor for symptoms of spondylosis.

 With time, the spinal soft tissues, which are composed of cartilage, spinal discs, ligaments, muscles, and tendons, deteriorate due to normal wear and tear.
 The spinal soft tissue components have a high water composition.
 Spondylosis leads to the dehydration of spinal soft tissue components such as spinal discs and cartilages.
 This dehydration increases the chance of exposed bones rubbing against each other, leading to symptoms such as pain.
 Pain resulting from wear and tear is frequently due to bone spurs in affected individuals.
 Furthermore, deterioration of the spinal soft tissue can cause the tendons, muscles, and ligaments to become thicker and stiffer.
 Spinal deterioration in individuals above the age of 40 years can easily be observed in X-ray, MRI, and CT scans.
 To date, the best means of assessing the impact of spondylotic changes is through the MRI (magnetic resonance imaging).